Git Workflow#

 Make your changes on a branch#

 Using a git branch means that you can change existing test scripts and helper functions without breaking the tests for other users.
-Then, once you have it working you can merge your changes to the master branch so that everyone starts using your new tests or your new fixes (merging to master is the final step in our workflow, below).
+Then, once you have it working you can merge your changes to the main branch so that everyone starts using your new tests or your new fixes (merging to main is the final step in our workflow, below).

 If you aren’t familiar with git, you can edit the files in your test-pack from GitHub’s web interface: